AbdelrahmanSameh1/-DSP_Task1_17/README.md

 # DSP_Task1_17
-Digital Signal Processing web app in python
+# Digital Signal Processing web app in python
+# Sampling Studio
 # We using Streamlit